anoadragon453/matrix-doc/proposals/xxxx-decentralising-media-through-cids.md

   end
 ```

-Again, very similar to what happens in the current state.
+Again very similar to what happens in the current state.
 You can drop old
-implementations into this just fine, everything will continue to work, but
+implementations into this just fine, everything will continue to work.
-new implementations will be able to verify additional hashes and try more
+New implementations will be able to verify additional hashes and try more
 fallbacks for fetching content.

-The client usually trusts it's own server at least somewhat, so it doesn't
+The client usually trusts its own server at least somewhat, so it doesn't
 need to verify the CID of the file served there, but the server needs to
-verify the CID of the file returned by the remote to make sure we don't let
+verify the CID of the file returned by the remote to prevent malicious
-malicious servers serve wrong content for rooms they participate in.
+remotes from serving invalid content for rooms that they participate in.

 ##### Potential remotes
 1. Origin encoded in the MXC URL.